Billy Baxter (musician): Radio presenter

-In 1982, Baxter started an alternate career in radio, initially as a DJ on Melbourne community radio station 3RRR.
+In 1981, Baxter started an alternate career in radio, initially as a DJ on Melbourne community radio station 3RRR.
 The Age's Jenny Brown felt the program displayed "[a] patchwork of rarely heard records and off-the-wall novelty tracks" and Baxter was described as "not terrificly tall but the frontman of a rock band in rehearsal".
 Baxter then worked for Australian Broadcasting Corporation (ABC's) 3LO on the Sunday Night Live show.
 After his stint on 3LO he became a long term member of Coodabeens Footy Show on Radio National via 774 ABC Melbourne.
+The show's name, Coodabeen Champions, was provided in 1981 by Baxter about six months after its first broadcast.
 The current sports events program is co-presented by Jeff Richardson, Ian Cover and Greg Champion.
 Baxter also selects music for the show.
 In 2003, the program's comedy team Coodabeen Champions released a 2× CD compilation album, A Coodabeens Collection.
+On 13 June 2022 he was awarded a Medal of the Order of Australia (OAM) for "service to the performing arts, and to radio".

 Discography

 Releases by Big Fans of Jesus, The Hollow Men or solo.